-Three such formal warnings for anti-social behaviour (which may be bullying, fighting or racist remarks) can lead to a fixed period exclusion.
+Three such formal warnings for anti-social behaviour (which may be bullying, fighting or racist remarks) can lead to a suspension.

-A fixed period exclusion might also be given even if there have not been previously recorded warnings if the seriousness of the bullying warranted it.
+A suspension might also be given even if there have not been previously recorded warnings if the seriousness of the bullying warranted it.

 As a last resort, or in extremely serious cases, permanent exclusion would be considered.
-Assistants / bystanders / reinforcers will be treated in the same way as the aggressor / bully her/himself as this choice of behavior is not in keeping with our Catholic ethos (see appendix A).
+Assistants / bystanders / reinforcers will be treated in the same way as the aggressor / bully her/himself as this choice of behaviour is not in keeping with our Catholic ethos (see appendix A).